 Pioneer Community Energy, serving communities since 2018, now provides commercial energy customers an option through much of El Dorado and Placer counties.
-Pioneer powers the communities we serve with competitive rates, reliable service, a choice in energy options and community-focused programs meeting the needs of its residents and businesses.
+Pioneer powers the communities we serve with competitive rates, exceptional service, a choice in energy options and community-focused programs meeting the needs of its residents and businesses.

 Choosing Pioneer Community Energy for your business and commercial energy needs is easy.

 Imagine choosing your electricity provider.
 Pioneer Community Energy (Pioneer) is a Community Choice Aggregator (CCA) offering you this choice.
 CCAs like Pioneer, are not-for-profit public agencies that purchase electricity for residents and businesses in your community.
 Pioneer enters into power purchase contracts that are cost-effective and maintain downward pressure on rates.
 Like most energy providers, Pioneer pools power demand from all customers to create competition for this essential resource – electricity.
-This proven pooling strategy keeps rates stable, service reliable and offers you a choice of energy providers.
+This proven pooling strategy keeps rates stable, service exceptional and offers you a choice of energy providers.

 The first California CCA was formed in 2010.
 Now 200 towns, cities and counties throughout the state participate in 24 operational CCAs serving more than 11 million customers.
 With many more in process, this trend will continue to grow.

-Due to legislation passed, when establishing CCAs are established, members of new communities or customers who start service at a new address are automatically enrolled.
+Due to legislation passed, when CCAs are established, members of new communities or customers who start service at a new address are automatically enrolled.
 This automatic enrollment was implemented to benefit customers rather than investor-owned utilities.
-All customers are opted-in to ensure that everyone has fair access to energy choices and no one is left out.
+All customers are enrolled to ensure that everyone has fair access to energy choices and no one is left out.
 We believe it should be your power and your choice.
 We work with members of the community to answer any of your questions about CCAs or your commercial utility bill and provide you with support to make informed decisions about your energy use choices and providers.

 In four out of the five years since Pioneer became a CCA, our customers have experienced lower generation costs on their electric bills.
 From inception through 2022, Pioneer customers saved nearly $40 million.
 In 2023 alone, our customers are projected to save an additional $46 million just for choosing Pioneer for their energy needs.
 Electrical energy rates vary, however, and lower rates are not always guaranteed.